Gabriel-Espinoza/cv-english/index.md

 ### Technical Product Manager
 `July, 2022 onwards`

-Currently working for Latam Airlines as a Technical Product Manager.
+Currently working as a Technical Product Manager for Latam Airlines.
 Owner of two core tech products, we provide services for managing shopping carts, order management system and services for managing flight itineraries.

 Switching the way to prioritize work to make it Data Driven, creating dashboards and providing transparency to our Stakeholders, looking to minimize our passenger's pain points.